nebulaw/color-cli/README.md

 clang -O2 -o color main.c color.c -lm
 ```

-You can also use `make` for simpler workflow. `make build` produces an executable file `color` in `target/bin/` directory(unless you have compiled it using one of the commands above) that you can include in your `$PATH`.
+You can also use `make` for simpler workflow.
 To build, or clean, try:

 ```sh
 # compiles the program